samshum90/WK12_Day4_Polymorphism_Composition_Java_Hw/polymorphism_composition_quiz.md

 1. What does the ___word___ 'polymorphism' mean?

-Polymorphism is the ablity of an object to take on many forms.
+Polymorphism is the ability of an object to take on many forms.

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.